-- For probation and parole, SPAC will use the average "per capita" costs until we have a better understanding of how resource needs adjust to service changes over time. - Cost of one year of supervision on Mandatory Supervised Release by IDOC's Parole Division: \$2,841 per person supervised per year. - Cost of one year of supervision on Probation by county probation departments: \$1,900 per person supervised per year.
+- For probation and parole, SPAC will use the average "per capita" costs until we have a better understanding of how resource needs adjust to service changes over time. - Cost of one year of supervision on Mandatory Supervised Release by IDOC's Parole Division: \$3,658 per person supervised per year.
+This cost includes the true employee costs of pensions, workers compensation, and health benefits for parole agent staff. - Cost of one year of supervision on Probation by county probation departments: \$2,011 per person supervised per year.
+This cost is adjusted for inflation.